 Carotid artery disease is a type of Vascular disease.
-It occurs when fatty deposits (known as plaque) clogs the blood vessels from your heart to your brain.
-We as one of our vascular surgeon’s, Dr Taumeopeau what you need to know.
+It occurs when fatty deposits (known as plaque) clog the blood vessels from your heart to your brain.
+We ask one of our vascular surgeon’s, Dr Taumeopeau what you need to know.

 Fast Facts about Carotid Artery Disease:

 - Diagnosis: is a physical exam, a blood test, and ultrasound.
 Sometimes further imaging like a CT or MRI scan are required.

 - It is very treatable by a Vascular or Medical Specialist.

 - Lifestyle changes are often suggested and recommended.

 What exactly is a Carotid Artery?
 An artery is a ‘blood vessel’ that carries blood from your heart to your organs, brain and limbs.